-Level 3 Unobservable inputs supported by little or no market activity and are significant to the fair value of the assets or liabilities.
+Level 3 Unobservable inputs supported by significant to the fair value of the assets or liabilities.

 NOTE 2.
 RECURRING MEASUREMENTS

 The following table presents the fair value measurements of assets recognized in the accompanying financial statements measured at the fair value on a recurring basis and the level within the fair value hierarchy in which the fair value measurements fall at June 30, 2023 and 2022: